Tornadoes of 1951: November 13–16

 An outbreak of mostly strong tornadoes struck areas from the Upper Mississippi Valley to the Southeast.
 On November 13, an F3 tornado struck Como, Missouri, completely destroying a home and a barn while ripping the roof of another home.
-One man was injured when his leg was broke in the leveled home.
+One man was injured when his leg was broken in the leveled home.
 An F2 tornado then struck Campbell Hill, Illinois, destroying 10 homes and the city hall, causing additional damage in the business district, and injuring seven. (the CDNS report lists six injuries) This was followed by a short-lived, but strong F2 tornado that caused considerable damage to buildings, trees and other structures in the Gary, Indiana suburb of Glen Park.
 The worst tornado then occurred in Kentucky, where an F3 tornado struck Gilbertsville, destroying 12 buildings, killing horses and cows, and ruining tobacco in barns.
 One person was killed when a tree fell on their home and 11 others were injured.
-Between November 15-16, three F2 tornadoes caused injuries in Alabama.
+Between November 15–16, three F2 tornadoes caused injuries in Alabama.
 On November 15, the first of these three tornadoes struck Walter, destroying two homes and a barn while damaging another home, injuring two.
 The second tornado struck near Oakland, destroying several barns, a ballpark, and a home–which was blown 175 ft–while also damaging other smaller buildings.
 Six people were injured.
 Early on November 16, the third tornado heavily damaged or destroyed three homes near Blountsville, injuring one person.
 Overall, 10 tornadoes touched down, killing one and injuring 28.